manyducksco/borf/packages/client/README.md

 Front end routing, components and state for dogs. 🐕

-`@woofjs/client` is a client-side JavaScript framework that shamelessly steals the best ideas from other frameworks; [React](https://reactjs.org/docs/introducing-jsx.html), [Angular](https://angular.io/guide/architecture-services), [Choo](https://github.com/choojs/choo#routing), and [Vue](https://vuejs.org/v2/guide/class-and-style.html) in particular.
+`@woofjs/client` is a client-side JavaScript framework that borrows the best ideas from other frameworks; [React](https://reactjs.org/docs/introducing-jsx.html), [Angular](https://angular.io/guide/architecture-services) and [Choo](https://github.com/choojs/choo#routing) in particular.
+As we go through Woof's concepts in this readme, I'll point out some places you may have seen these ideas before.

 ## Hello World